SikuliX/SikuliX-Docs/src/main/resources/docs/source/interaction.rst

 Example for hidden input::

-  password = input("please enter your secret", "Secret", "defaultSecret", True, 10)
+  password = Do.input("please enter your secret", "Secret", "defaultSecret", True, 10)
   # the dialog's input field displays the text as dots per character
   if not password:
     # password is empty or dialog autoclosed